ibrahimy353/Static-Site-Generator-/posts/SSG.md

 `head.tsx, layout.tsx, navbar.tsx, and page.tsx`.
 These are the key building blocks of building the website (header, footer, and page that holds the entire children content on the monitor)
 - On the root folder create another folder and name it 'components' inside it add these files `getPostMetadata.ts, PostMetadata.ts and PostPreview.tsx`.
 These are route paths of the metadata or markd
-- On the root folder create a folder another folder and call it **Posts** inside it add these markdown files From this repo [here](https://github.com/ibrahimy353/.md-files).
+- On the root folder create another folder and call it **Posts** inside it add these markdown files From this repo [here](https://github.com/ibrahimy353/.md-files).
 - Finally to view the next app on the command terminal run the following;